 - learning about target audiences and film/tv budgets

 - but most of all, obviously reading all the screenplays you can!

 In addition, talk to and learn from as many industry people as you can – Twitter is great for this.

 Now: the bad news

-You will need experience to stand any chance of getting a paid position!
-Interning is a great choice for those trying to break into the industry in this way, but the snag is you may have trouble finding a position like this if you are not a student, as competition is really high.
+You will need experience to stand any chance of getting work as a script reader.
+Interning is a great choice for those trying to break into the industry … IF you can get a position.
+You may have trouble finding a position like this if you are not a student, as competition is really high.

 Script Reading Training

-The ability to distinguishing a ‘Pass’ from a ‘Consider’, or even a ‘Recommend’ will make you a valuable asset to the biggest and most prolific production companies.
-Key elements covered include:
+The ability to distinguish a ‘Pass’ from a ‘Consider’, or even a ‘Recommend’ will make you a valuable asset to the biggest and most prolific production companies.
+Key elements covered include …

 What is included?